Exploring the Quantum Universe – a Fermilab Quantum Symposium

 December 4-5, 2025

 This two-day event celebrates the International Year of Quantum Science and Technology by bringing together leading scientific experts, students, institutional leaders from government labs, academia and industry, funding agencies, Congress representatives and the public to reflect on the latest advances and future directions in quantum science, technology and applications.
-Hosted at Fermilab, headquarter of the SQMS Center, a Department of Energy National Quantum Information Science Research Center, the event will feature two days of lectures, tutorials, keynote talks, panel discussions and breakout technical sessions, poster sessions, interactive laboratory tours, live demonstrations, and public celebrations highlighting the latest advances in quantum computing, communication, and sensing.
-Friday evening, December 5, will conclude with a quantum-inspired art program and a public lecture from a distinguished QIS leader.
+Hosted at Fermilab, headquarter of the SQMS Center, a Department of Energy National Quantum Information Science Research Center, the event will feature two days of lectures, tutorials, keynote talks, roundtable discussions and breakout technical sessions, poster sessions, interactive laboratory tours, live demonstrations, and public celebrations highlighting the latest advances in quantum computing, communication, and sensing.
+Friday evening, December 5, will conclude with a public lecture from a distinguished QIS leader.

 Participation by invitation or approved application only